sartography/SpiffWorkflow/doc/bpmn/multiinstance.rst

 We've also added a *postScript* to the user task.
 Spiffworkflow provides extensions that allow scripts to be run before and after tasks.
 It is often the case that data needs to be manipulated before and after a task.
-We could add regular script tasks before and after, but diagrams quickly become cluttered with scripts, and these extensions are intended to alleviate that.
+We could add regular Script Tasks before and after, but diagrams quickly become cluttered with scripts, and these extensions are intended to alleviate that.

-We use a postscript to add the current product to a list of products.
+We use a *postScript* to add the current product to a list of products.

 .. code:: python